 9. Try to avoid eating after 7pm and 8pm.
 This helps maintain a healthy weight and gives your body enough time to digest your food before liver detoxification happens between 10pm and 2am.

-These mindful eating practices have allowed me to build incredible amounts of self-control.
-You can ease yourself into a routine like this and you will see that overtime it will become natural for your to eat like this.
-Remember highly processed foods with lots of sugar, oil and sodium are very addictive foods.
+These mindful eating practices builds self-discipline, consciousness, and a healthy relationship with food, you can ease yourself into a routine like this and you will see that overtime it will become natural for you to eat like this.
+Remember highly processed foods with lots of processed sugars, oils, sodium and synthetic ingredients are very addictive foods.
 When you eliminate them from your daily diet, your tastebuds will naturally alter themselves to enjoy clean, wholesome, nutritious foods.
 Experiment with this so that you can become in tuned with your food and your body.
-You will see how much your body will love and thrive on nutritious, wholesome food.

 You can find a variety of easy-to-make wholesome meals on my website blog.